 Film scholars suggest several reasons, the first of which is that like in 1987 the main reason is money.
 In the late 1990s, there was a lot of money in cinema.
 Television had not yet reached its golden age, the most original and innovative content was shown in cinemas and therefore the cinema halls were full.
 In addition, at that time, the studios started selling DVDs, which yielded huge profits compared to their cost and allowed the studios to take more risks (films that did not do well at the box office, still made money from DVD sales).
 Therefore, there was no problem investing in young and unknown directors, or those who stood out in the independent film industry.

 There are other reasons, of course, such as the rise of the Internet and the fan communities that developed thanks to it, and the technological conditions that provided a significant step up in terms of effects.
-But also the political climate influenced some of 1999 best movies; The Kosovo War, The impeachment of President Bill Clinton, The Columbine High School massacre, and of course The Y2K scare.
+But also the political climate also influenced some of 1999 best movies; The Kosovo War, The impeachment of President Bill Clinton, The Columbine High School massacre, and of course The Y2K scare.

 The Insider is based on the true story of a tobacco industry whistleblower and the 60 Minutes segment that aired his story.
 The film deals with themes of corporate greed and corruption, which could be seen as reflecting the general mood of mistrust and cynicism towards big business and government that was prevalent at the time.